Kushner Used Private Email To Conduct Official Business, House Committee Says

 The requirement for her to preserve her communications was outlined in a law that is similar to the one governing the preservation of White House records.

-NPR's Tamara Keith contributed to this story
+NPR's Tamara Keith contributed to this story.